Pakistan: Several die in suicide bombing at security checkpoint | DW | 05.09.2021

 There are conflicting reports about whether the suicide bomber traveled on a motorbike or walked to the checkpoint before detonating the explosives.

 Other groups, like the banned Baluch Liberation Army and Baluch Liberation Front, have also been engaged in a low-level insurgency for decades calling for independence for the gas and mineral-rich province.
-They accuse the federal government of exploiting the natural resources of the region.
+They have accused the federal government of exploiting the region's natural resources.

 -